-HOUSING & FOOD
+HOUSING AND FOOD

 Most teams and interns will stay at the Green Gate complex in Bandung.
-There is a washer/ dryer, so pack lightly.
+There is a washer/dryer, so pack lightly.
 Meals for teams will be provided either at Green Gate or at local restaurants.
-For interns, breakfasts and lunches will be provided at Green Gate, but you will often be on your own for supper.
-Street vendors are very inexpensive, or you can purchase items at the local grocery store.
-If you have food restrictions or dietary needs, please communicate that WELL ahead of time as those will be difficult to accommodate.
+For interns, breakfasts and lunches will be provided at Green Gate, but you will often be on your own for supper-the costs will be covered by your raised funds.
+Street vendors are very inexpensive or you can purchase items at the local grocery store.
+If you have food restrictions or dietary needs, please communicate that WELL ahead of time as those will be difficult to accommodate-severe issues may preclude you from coming to this site.